-- We evaluated management's calculation of the inventory valuation reserve by testing the mathematical accuracy of the calculation. - We tested the completeness, accuracy, and relevance of the reports and inputs used in the Company's analysis. - We evaluated the appropriateness and consistency of management's methods and assumptions used in developing their estimate of the inventory valuation reserve, which included consideration of recent changes in historical usage information. - We evaluated management's process for subsequent adjustments to net realizable value by performing a retrospective review on an individual item basis to test for subsequent changes in the inventory values after the net realizable value had been established. - We compared actual purchases and sales data on an individual item basis for all inventory items and aggregated to perform an independent assessment of the net realizable value of inventory.
+- We obtained an understanding of the relevant controls related to inventory valuation reserve and tested such controls for design and operating effectiveness. - We evaluated management's calculation of the inventory valuation reserve by testing the mathematical accuracy of the calculation. - We tested the completeness, accuracy, and relevance of the reports and inputs used in the Company's analysis. - We evaluated the appropriateness and consistency of management's methods and assumptions used in developing their estimate of the inventory valuation reserve, which included consideration of recent changes in historical usage information. - We evaluated management's process for subsequent adjustments to net realizable value by performing a retrospective review on an individual item basis to test for subsequent changes in the inventory values after the net realizable value had been established. - We compared actual purchases and sales data on an individual item basis for all inventory items and aggregated to perform an independent assessment of the net realizable value of inventory.

-Valuation of Long-lived Assets for impairment - Emerging Markets Asset Group
+Recoverability of Long-lived Assets-Emerging Markets Asset Group